dotnetcore/CAP/docs/content/user-guide/en/samples/faq.md

 # FAQ

-!!! faq "Any IM group(e.g Tencent QQ group) to learn and chat about CAP?"
+!!! faq "Is there an IM group (e.g., Tencent QQ group) to learn and chat about CAP?"

-    None of that.
-Better than wasting much time in IM group, I hope developers could be capable of independent thinking more, and solve problems yourselves with referenced documents, even create issues or send emails when errors are remaining present.
+    There is not.
+Instead of spending time in IM groups, I encourage developers to develop independent thinking skills and solve problems using the documentation.
+You can also create issues or send emails if problems persist.

-!!! faq "Does it require different databases, one each for producer and consumer in CAP?"
+!!! faq "Does each application need a separate database for producer and consumer in CAP?"

-    No difference necessary, a recommendation is to use a dedicated database for each program.
+    Not necessarily.
+A recommendation is to use a dedicated database for each application.
+However, see the Q&A below for alternatives.

-    Otherwise, look at Q&A below.

-!!! faq "How to use the same database for different applications?"
+!!! faq "How can I use the same database for different applications?"

-    Define a table prefix name in `ConfigureServices` method.
+    Define a table prefix name in the `ConfigureServices` method.

-    Code example：
+    Code example:

     ```c#
     public void ConfigureServices(IServiceCollection services)